appdev-lessons/how-to-write-a-lesson/content.md

     ```ruby
     pp "change me :)"
     ```
-    {: .codeblock #graded_codeblock title="First graded code block" points="1"}
+    {: .codeblock #graded_codeblock title="First graded codeblock" points="1"}

     ```ruby
-    describe "First graded code block" do
+    describe "First graded codeblock" do
       it "should print 'Hello, world!'" do
         output = run_codeblock
         expect(output).to match("Hello, world!")
       end
     end
     ```
-    {: .codeblock-test #graded_codeblock_test_1 for="graded_codeblock" title="First graded code block should print 'Hello, world!'" points="1"}
+    {: .codeblock-test #graded_codeblock_test_1 for="graded_codeblock" title="First graded codeblock should print 'Hello, world!'" points="1"}

 Notice that the first block has no points associated with it.
 Total points for a graded Ruby question are calculated by summing the individual question test points.

-It is advisable to give the test a `describe` line using the copy from the runnable code `title`, and then use the `it` line's copy to form the `title` for the test; here: `"First graded code block should print 'Hello, world!'"`.
+It is advisable to give the test a `describe` line using the copy from the runnable code `title`, and then use the `it` line's copy to form the `title` for the test; here: `"First graded codeblock should print 'Hello, world!'"`.

 Note the key attribute of the `codeblock-test`: `for="graded_codeblock"`.
 This `for` attribute **must** match the `#unique_identifier` attribute of the question associated with it, here that is `#graded_codeblock` / `for="graded_codeblock"`.